BrunProgramming/goxt/README.md

     name := c.Param("name")
     c.View("test",goxt.HbsCtx{
       "name":name,
-    },nil/*this is parameter is for you want to change the default views dir put nil if you want to use the default dir*/) }) fmt.Println("Server listening in http://localhost:8080") router.Run(":8080")
+    },""/*this is parameter is for you want to change the default views dir put "" if you want to use the default dir*/) }) fmt.Println("Server listening in http://localhost:8080") router.Run(":8080")